mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/ZigBee_Network_Group/WeeklyReport_ZigBee_Network_Group_3-18-2024.md

 - Have the AES integrated when sending data to the network and possibly blockchain.

 ### Key Points
+- Integrated AES for data transmission with the network.

 ### Next Week Goals
+- Continue the steps towards blockchain integration.

 ## ❖ Individual Report